Skip to content

 2. main pipeline is green.
 Releases are cut from a clean, passing main.

 3. Changelog fragments are present.
 Every user-visible change should have a fragment in changelog.d/.
-Run bash scripts/assemble-changelog.sh --dry-run to preview the assembled changelog.
+Run cat changelog.d/*.md to preview the pending entries.
+(Do not run scripts/assemble-changelog.sh to preview — it assembles for real, consuming the fragments and rewriting CHANGELOG.md; the release script invokes it at the right moment.)

 4. Smoke test passes.